 SENIORS & Juniors & Sophomores may sign up to meet with college and military representatives who visit Broughton throughout the year.
 Sign-up sheets are posted in a notebook in the Guidance Resource Center [Room 1209].
 Teachers must give permission for students to attend these meetings.
 See Mr. Rudder in the Guidance Resource Center if you have questions.

-University of Colorado, Boulder Wednesday, March 23 A-Day 1:30PM University of South Carolina Wednesday, April 6 B-Day 1:30PM University of Alabama, Tuscaloosa Thursday, April 21, 2016 A-Day 8:15AM
+University of South Carolina Wednesday, April 6 B-Day 1:30PM University of Alabama, Tuscaloosa Thursday, April 21 A-Day 8:15AM

 STUDENT ANNOUNCEMENTS [JUNIORS & SENIORS]